NSCC-Slovakia/NCC_HPC-FineTuning-Examples/README.md

 - **LLM Training**: This repository provides scripts for fine-tuning a pre-trained language model (LLM) using the Hugging Face Transformers library.
 The scripts demonstrate how to load a pre-trained model, tokenize input text, and train the model on a custom dataset.

 **Note:** Customize paths and file names as necessary based on your project structure and requirements.
-The tutorial scripts download data and models from the internet, so it's necessary to use a node with internet access (login node) to run these scripts for the first time.
+The tutorial scripts download data and models from the internet, so it's necessary to use a node with internet access to run these scripts for the first time.
 The downloaded files will then be saved in cache for subsequent runs.

 ## Requirements